tweedegolf/storage-abstraction/publish/Storage/README.md

 ## Adding an adapter

 It is relatively easy to add an adapter for an unsupported cloud service.
 Note however that many cloud storage services are compatible with Amazon S3 so if that is the case, please check first if the Amazon S3 adapter does the job; it might work right away.
-Sometimes even if a storage service is S3 compatible you have to write a separate adapter.
+However, sometimes even if a storage service is S3 compatible you have to write a separate adapter.
 For instance: although MinIO is S3 compliant it was necessary to write a separate adapter for MinIO.

 If you want to add an adapter you can choose to make your adapter a class or a function; so if you don't like OOP you can implement your adapter using FP or any other coding style or programming paradigm you like.

-Your adapter might have additional dependencies such as a service client library like for instance aws-sdk as is used in the Amazon S3 adapter.
+Your adapter might have additional dependencies such as a service client library, like for instance the aws-sdk as is used in the Amazon S3 adapter.
 Add these dependencies to the package.json file in the `./publish/YourAdapter` folder.

-Please add your dependencies also to the package.json file in the root folder of the Storage Abstraction package in case you add some tests for your adapter.
-Your dependencies will not be added to the Storage Abstraction package because only the files in the publish folder are published to npm and there is a stripped version of the package.json file in the `./publish/Storage` folder.
+You may want to add your Adapter code to this package, in that case please add your dependencies to the package.json file in the root folder of the Storage Abstraction package as well.
+Your dependencies will not be added to the Storage Abstraction package when published to npm because only the files in the publish folder are published and there is a stripped version of the package.json file in the `./publish/Storage` folder.

-It would be very much appreciated if you could publish your adapter to npm and add your adapter to this README, see [this table](#adapters).
+You may also want to add some tests for your adapter and it would be very much appreciated if you could publish your adapter to npm and add your adapter to this README, see [this table](#adapters).

 Follow these steps: